 To validate if our protocol is resilient to various network shapes, we did simulations for different scenarios.
-We chose 10,000 pairs of sources and destinations randomly to evaluate the packet delivery ratio.
-In all the simulations, the communication range of each node is 10 m.
-In the first scenario, there are 2,500 nodes randomly distributed in a triangle area with one large hole = 50 m, where the base of this triangle is 500 m and altitude is 400 m.
+We choose 10,000 pairs of source and destination randomly to evaluate the packet delivery ratio.
+In all the simulations, the communication range of each node is 10 m and X = 1.4 R. The first scenario is shown in Fig. 10.
+There are 2,500 nodes randomly distributed in a triangle area with one large hole = 50 m, where the base of this triangle is 500 m and altitude is 400 m.
+In average, each node has 8.5 neighbors.
 We set R = 9 hops.
 In our simulations, the packet delivery ratio from source to destination is 96.23%.
-From our simulations, we found out that nodes located near the vertices of a triangle network leads to routing failure due to the existence of only one landmark.
-If we elect the node which has the maximum hop distance to the sink as an extra landmark in each region of vertex, the packet delivery ratio can reach up to 99.68%.
+From our simulations, we found out that nodes located near the acute angles of a triangle network leads to routing failure due to the existence of only one landmark.
+We added one more landmark in each region of the vertex to increase our routing performance.
+Since each node has the hop distance to the sink, nodes located near the vertex of the network have a larger hop count than the other nodes.
+We selected the nodes with the maximum ID and the maximum hop distance to the sink within their two-hop neighbors as landmarks too.
+If we elect one more landmark in each region of the triangle vertex, the packet delivery ratio can reach up to 99.68%.